-Juried by Michael Dale Bernard (UW-Milwaukee) and Emily Stoehrer (MFA Boston), we invite all SNAG members to apply to this exhibition.
+Juried by Michael Dale Bernard (UW-Milwaukee) and Emily Stoehrer (MFA Boston).

 Submissions should include an image that documents the historical elements, materials, or sources that you are borrowing from and a brief statement (1-3 sentences) that describes your motivation for using them in a contemporary context.
 Works should be made within the last five years.
 Submissions are not limited to works of jewelry.
 However, preference will be given to jewelry and other types of adornment, and photos of the work on the body are highly encouraged.

 - Open to all SNAG members 18 years of age or older.